daneden/daneden.me/_posts/2012-01-25-sexism-in-the-industry.markdown

 title: Sexism in the industry
 ---

-_This is the kind of post that could cause upset amongst a few people - but I assure you, I mean no harm.
-I'm just calling something as I see it.

-Onwards..._

 > Man in video: comments by men address what he's saying.Woman in video: comments by men address how she looks, is dressed, etc. [#wtf](https://twitter.com/search/%2523wtf)